pureconfig/pureconfig/docs/src/main/tut/docs/built-in-supported-types.md

 PureConfig comes with baked-in support for many types, most of them from the standard Java and Scala libraries.
 When using those types, users don't have to provide anything else in order to be able to use `loadConfig`.

-The currently supported scalar types are:
+The currently supported basic types are:

 - `String`, `Boolean`, `Double` (standard and percentage format ending with `%`), `Float` (also supporting percentage), `Int`, `Long`, `Short`, `URL`, `URI`, `Duration`, `FiniteDuration`;